An Energy-Stable Parametric Finite Element Method for Simulating Solid-state Dewetting Problems in Three Dimensions: Numerical results

 The geometric evolutions for the square-ring island are shown in Fig.~\ref{fig:Ani} -\ref{fig:Aniz} for the four cases, respectively.
 When the surface energy density is given by \eqref{eq:cuspgamma}, we observe that the thin square-ring patch gradually shrinks towards the centre to form a self-similar square-ring shape.
 When the orientation of the anisotropy is rotated with respect to $x$-axis by $\pi/4$, we observe from Fig.~\ref{fig:Anix} that a break-up of the island along the $y$-direction occures.
 Similarly, a rotation of the anisotropy with respect to $y$-axis results in the breakup of the island along $x$-axis, as expected in Fig.~\ref{fig:Aniy}.
 Furthermore, we observe that when the orientation of the anisotropy is rotated with respect to the $z$-axis, the square-ring forms several isolated particles.
+In these experiments, topological change event could occur when the island is breaking up into small particles.
+In this situation, we simply show the results before the blowup of the numerical solutions.

 It is well-known in isotropic case, the Rayleigh-like instability in the azimuthal direction and the shrinking instability in the radial direction are competing with each other to determine the geometric evolution of a square-ring island~\cite{Jiang19b, Zhao19b}.
 Generally, a very thin square island always breaks up into isolated particles since the Rayleigh-like instability dominates the kinetic evolution; while for a fat square-ring island, the shrinking instability dominates the evolution and makes the island shrink towards the center.
 Our numerical simulations indicate that anisotropic surface energies play an important role in the evolution of the square-ring island.
-They can either enhance or mitigate the Rayleigh-like instability in the azimuthal direction, thus producing a variety of morphological evolutions.
+They can either enhance or mitigate the Rayleigh-like instability in the azimuthal direction, depending on the crystalline alignments.